 Not running background checks on your SaaS provider

-It's essential to ensure that companies have been vetted before selecting them as partners for their SaaS projects.
+It's essential to ensure that companies have been vetted before selecting them for technology partnerships for their SaaS projects.
 In addition, you should review their previous work and how they handled similar projects to determine if they can deliver on time and within budget.

 Not following compliance requirements